-The good and bad news about Friday's weather forecast at Bristol | FOX Sports
+Update: Early good news followed by bad weather news at Bristol | FOX Sports

 The chance of rain, according to weather.com, remains at between 50 percent and 65 percent for the remainder of the day – which will likely make it difficult to dry the track even if the rain halts from time to time.

-The first Monster Energy Cup Series practice is scheduled to begin at 11:30 a.m. and last until 12:55 p.m.
-ET, followed by XFINITY Series practices at 1 p.m. and 3:30 p.m. before Cup qualifying.
-All will be televised on FS1, weather permitting.
+The first Monster Energy Cup Series practice was scheduled to begin at 11:30 a.m., followed by XFINITY Series practices at 1 p.m. and 3:30 p.m. before Cup qualifying.
+All will be televised on FS1, weather permitting — but as of now, all on-track activities are on hold.

 FOXSports.com will continue to provide updates as this story develops.

-Note: Update: Early good news followed by bad weather news at Bristol